chrisv/udev-key-remap/README.md

 Note: the `58-AT_Translated_Set_2_keyboard.hwdb` file can be used for most, if not all, built-in laptop keyboards because they typically use the same device identifier (`b0011v0001p0001*`).
 Any external keyboard (wired, bluetooth, whatever) will most likely need to be added (see below) because udev key remaps are device specific.

+## Reset / Undo

+To reset or undo the key remaps, simply remove the copied `.hwdb` files from `/etc/udev/hwdb.d/` and run the commands above.

 ## Filenames

 The `.hwdb` files are named after the device name as shown in `evtest` (see below for more info).